itdxer/neupy/site/2015/09/05/discrete_hopfield_network.rst

 Architecture
 ------------

-For this task we will use :network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>`.
+:network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>` is a very simple algorithm.
-It is the simplest Neural Networks architectures.
-There are two things which you are need to know, how to make the outer and matrix-vector products.
+To understend it you must to know how to make an outer product and product between matrix and vector.
 That's it.
-Network include just this two operations.
+Network include just these two operations.

-`Discrete` means that network can save and predict only binary vectors.
+`Discrete` means that network can save and predict only the binary vectors.
 For this specific network we will use only sign-binary numbers: 1 and -1.
 We can't use zeros, because it can reduce information from the input vector, later in this tutorial I try explain why that is the problem.